When Do I Need to Register for VAT? UK Threshold 2026/27

 If you realise on a single day that your taxable turnover will exceed £90,000 in the next 30 days on its own, say you win one large contract, you must register straight away.
 Here your effective registration date is the day you realised, not a later month.

 This test catches new businesses with a big launch order and stops them trading VAT-free on a sum that already breaches the threshold.
+A seasonal spike can do the same, online retailers often see their busiest weeks in December, so our Christmas tax checklist for UK ecommerce sellers is worth a read before the peak.

 What Is the VAT Deregistration Threshold?